 - Maintenance of safe access, and exits, at the workplace.

-- Safe usage of, including handling and storage, of dangerous and hazardous chemicals and substances.
+- Safe usage of, including handling and storage, dangerous and hazardous chemicals and substances.

 - Adequate and appropriate health and safety training for staff.

-- Adequate and appropriate welfare provisions for staff in the workplace.
+- Adequate and appropriate welfare provisions for staff.

 - The requirement that employers must keep and update a written Health and Safety Policy, which is formulated in conjunction with the Act, and in consultation with the employees or their representatives.

-Without the Health and Safety at Work Act, we wouldn’t have the other main health and safety regulations which are in force in the UK.
-The main ones affecting us are:
+Without the Health and Safety at Work Act, we wouldn’t have the other key health and safety regulations which are in force in the UK.
+The main ones that impact employers are:

-- Management of Health and Safety at Work Regulations 1999: These cover making risk assessments in the workplace with a view to reducing risk.
+- Management of Health and Safety at Work Regulations 1999: This covers making risk assessments in the workplace to reduce risk.
 In addition, they involve nominating a specific person into the role of overseeing health and safety, giving workers relevant information and training, and providing a written health and safety policy.

 - The Workplace (Health, Safety and Welfare) Regulations 1992: These regulations cover adequate lighting, heating, ventilation and workspaces, facilities, and safe passageways.

 - The Health and Safety (Display Screen Equipment) Regulations 1992: These provide for health and safety provisions regarding the use of display screen equipment.

 - The Personal Protection Equipment at Work Regulations 1992: Ensuring Personal Protective Equipment (PPE) is provided where necessary, including adequate training and instruction in its use.